-The endpoints were generally effective at handling general threats from cyber criminals...
+The endpoints were generally effective at handling general threats from cyber criminals ...

-All products were very capable of handling public email- and web-based threats such as those used by criminals to attack Windows PCs, tricking them into running malicious files or running scripts that download and run malicious files.
-Public threats, that were live on the Internet on the day the products were tested, were effectively blocked, removed or quarantined so that PCs were protected.
+All products were very capable of handling public email- and web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.

-• ...but targeted attacks caused problems for one product.
+• ... but targeted attacks caused problems for some of the products.

-Four of the five products provided complete protection against the targeted attacks used in this test.
-It only takes one targeted attack to breach an organisation, so this is a concerning result.
+Three of the five products provided complete protection against the targeted attacks used in this test.
+It only takes one targeted attack to breach an organisation, so this is concerning result.